zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 “To to shoot up heroin” means to inject an illegal drug called heroin into your skin, into your blood vessels, in order to feel the  effects of the drug.
 People who are “shooting up” are people who are using drugs th at require that you stick a needle, a sharp point, into your skin in order to p ut the drugs right into your body.

 Finally, we talk about “snorting and freebasing coc aine.”
 “Cocaine” is another hardcore drug, illegal drug.
 “To snort” (snort) mea ns to breathe in with your nose.
-This verb can be used to describe someone who may m ake a funny sound when they laugh like [laughs and snorts] – like that.
+This verb can be used to describe someone who may make a funny sound when they laugh like [laughs and snorts] – like that.
 Bu t in talking about drugs, “to snort” is to breathe in, in order to get the drug i nto your body through your nose.
 “To freebase” (freebase) means to heat cocaine in o rder to prepare it to be smoked.
 You are converting the cocaine in order to smoke it instead of snorting it.

 Nancy says, “I'm trying to show” – with her film – “the downhill spiral that results from illegal drug use.”
 “Downhill spiral” (spiral) is a situation that is becoming worse and worse.
 “To go downhill” means to go from the top of a hill to the bottom of the hill.
 We talk about “downhill skiing, ” for example.
 A “spiral” is when something goes around in a circle, usually moving i n addition to moving around and around.
 So, a “downhill spiral” would be a situ ation that is going to down in the sense of getting worse.